 Noted for being "even stronger when she is allowed to act as well as sing," Judith is equally active in the theater, recently taking leading roles not only in Musical Theater but also a variety of dramatic and comedic productions.
 Her casting to date has exemplified a wide dramatic and vocal range: from soprano roles such as Lily in The Secret Garden, Marian Paroo in The Music Man, Kate in Kiss Me, Kate, Laurey in Oklahoma!, Sarah in Guys & Dolls, and Fiona in Brigadoon; to mezzo characters which include the title role in Mame, Adelaide in Guys & Dolls, and Janet Marley in The Christmas Carol Rag; and on to dramatic and comedic non-musical roles including Maggie in Cat in Cat on a Hot Tin Roof, Mary Smith in the British bedroom farce Run For Your Wife, Virginia in the apocalyptic comedy Early One Evening at the Rainbow Bar and Grill, and the role of acerbic Jessie Mae Watts in The Trip to Bountiful, for which she received an OCTA Excellence in Acting award.

-Judith's passion for choral music led her found and to accept the position of Executive Artistic Director for the ensemble Contrapunctus Early Music : A High Voices Ensemble in late 2013, a group which is the “sister ensemble” to the UK vocal ensemble Counterpoint, founded and directed by David Acres, and which she Co-Manages.
-In 2014 they co-founded another 'sister' vocal ensemble, The King's Counterpoint, based in Charleston, SC.
+Judith's passion for choral music led her found and to accept the position of Executive Artistic Director for the ensemble Contrapunctus Early Music in late 2013, a group which is the “sister ensemble” to the UK vocal ensemble Counterpoint, founded and directed by David Acres, and which she Co-Manages.
+Together they have co-founded two additional 'sister' vocal ensembles, The King's Counterpoint and Cantores Charleston, both based in Charleston, SC.

 Judith holds both Masters and Doctoral degrees in Early Music Performance Practices from Case Western Reserve University, OH, as well as a Bachelor's degree in Vocal Performance from The College of Charleston, SC, with additional post-graduate work at the University of Texas at Austin and the Indiana University Institute of Early Music where she studied performance practices, music history, opera and theater.
-She is currently serving as Adjunct Faculty at The College of Charleston, South Carolia, and has held positions as lecturer and adjunct faculty in music history, vocal pedagogy, graduate research methodology and applied voice at both Case Western Reserve University in Cleveland and Hiram College in Hiram, Ohio.
+She has recently served as Adjunct Faculty at The College of Charleston, South Carolina, and has held positions as lecturer and adjunct faculty in music history, vocal pedagogy, graduate research methodology and applied voice at both Case Western Reserve University in Cleveland and Hiram College in Hiram, Ohio.
 She is ever-active as guest faculty and lecturer for workshops, special events, and continuing and community education forums.

 For more information on Judith, please visit www.judithacres.com.